Caitlyn loves animals of all species and sizes. Yes, that includes creepy-crawly bugs and snakes.

 Once they are inside and safe from the elements, the next step is checking them over for cuts, broken limbs, or other injuries.
 Puppies, much like human babies, can become ill very easily, so check for any runny noses, coughing, sneezing, loss of appetite, or vomiting from them.
 If they have any symptoms, be sure to keep them away from the other animals in the house.
 It is crucial for puppies to eat and drink, so if they won't then they need to be taken to a vet right away.

 Two illnesses that puppies are especially susceptible to are canine parvovirus (parvo, for short) and distemper.
 Both are highly contagious, which means if one puppy has it, the rest will either have it soon or already do.
-Puppies who are very small or who are really young are at the highest risk of not surviving, so they need to be taken into the vet right away.
+Puppies who are very small or who are really young are at the highest risk of not surviving, so they need to be taken to the vet right away.
 Parvo and distemper can wipe out whole litters easily.

-There are two types of the parvovirus: intestinal and cardiac.
+There are two types of parvovirus: intestinal and cardiac.
 The intestinal variety is the most common and often leads to anorexia in the affected puppy while the cardiac attacks the heart muscle and leads to a much faster death than the intestinal.

 Symptoms of intestinal parvo in puppies include: